-For the CIO_START operation, the arg parameter points to a session_blk structure.
+For the CIO\START operation, the arg parameter points to a session\blk structure.
 This structure is defined in the /usr/include/sys/comio.h file and contains the following fields:

+Field Description

+status There are four possible returned status values:

+· CIO_OK

+• CIO_NETID_FULL

+• CIO_NETID_DUP

+• CIO_HARD_FAIL

-Field status Description There are four possible returned status values: • CIO_OK CIO_NETID_FULL CIO_NETID_DUP • CIO_HARD_FAIL netid Specifies the network ID the caller uses on the network.
-When IEEE 802.3 Ethernet is being used, the network ID is placed in the least significant byte of the netid field.
-Note: The Ethernet device handler does not allow the caller to specify itself as the wildcard network ID. length This field is used to specify the number of valid bytes in the netid field for mixed Ethernet.
-Valid values are 1 or 2.
+netid Specifies the network ID the caller uses on the network.
+When IEEE 802.3 Ethernet is being used, the

+network ID is placed in the least significant byte of the netid field.

+Note: The Ethernet device handler does not allow the caller to specify itself as the wildcard network ID.

-After the CIO_START operation has successfully completed, the caller is free to issue any valid Ethernet command.
+After the CIO\START operation has successfully completed, the caller is free to issue any valid Ethernet are 1 or 2.